GovTechSG/ship-hats-overview/portal-guide/user-management.md

 ## [Invite Users](#invite-users)
-Subscription Administrator (SA) and Project Admin (PA) can invite and add users to the subscription.
+Subscription Admin (SA) and Project Admin (PA) can invite and add users to the subscription.
 Note that only SA can add a user as PA to their SHIP-HATS projects.

 ### To invite users: